HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

   - Zopyrus by RandomWizard and Levin64
   - all others by hypergammaspaces or IS
 - Battle Animations:
+  - Duma battle animation by Nuramon and L95
+  - Celica (Promoted and Unpromoted) by RedBean
-  - Alm (T1+T2), Villagers, Snipers, Pirate (F), Dread Fighter, Vestal, Nuibaba, Arcanist, Cantor, Jedah, Wyvern Lord, Gold Knight and Cape General by Nura
+  - Alm (T1+T2), Villagers, Snipers, Pirate (F), Dread Fighter, Vestal, Nuibaba, Arcanist, Cantor, Jedah, Wyvern Lord, Gold Knight and Fiend by Nuramon
   - Pirate (M) Repalette by Wan
   - Berserker (M) by BwdYeti
   - Berserker (F) by serif, eCut, Skitty, and Pikmin1211
   - Soldier by flasuban, Leo_Link, Nuramon
   - Mercenary and Armor Knight by Team SALVAGED
-  - Caped Baron by Iscaneus, Nuramon and Leo_Link
+  - Caped Baron by Iscaneus, Nuramon, Leo_Link, Sax Marine, and The_Big_Dededester
   - Cleric by Eldritch Abomination and Flasuban
-  - Saint by Melia
+  - Saint by Melia, Feier and Epicer
+  - Bishop (Beard) by Eldritch Abomination and Epicer
-  - Bishop and Thief repalettes by Eldritch Abomination
+  - Thief repalettes by Eldritch Abomination
   - Myrmidon/Hero by Wan and Zane with sword by Nuramon
   - Cavaliers by Team SALVAGED and Flasuban
   - Paladins by Team SALVAGED (female edit by me)
-  - Improved Brigand by flasuban
   - Rogue Repalette by Pikmin1211, Maiser6, Ukelele, SD9k, Temp, Black Mage and Wan
   - Mage (M) by Leo_Link, L95 and Flasuban
   - Mage (F) by hypergammaspaces and Obsidian_Daddy
-  - Sage (M) by Greentea and Ruby
+  - Sage (M) by Levin64 and Nuramon
   - Priestess by hypergammaspaces and Jono the Red
   - Bow Knight by Spud
-  - Celica (Promoted and Unpromoted) by RedBean
   - Shaman Staff by Temp and Shin19
-  - Archers by DerTheVaporeon
+  - Archers and Woodcutter by DerTheVaporeon
-  - Woodcutter and Axeman by Leo_Link
+  - Axeman and SoV Brigand by Leo_Link
   - Highlander/Barbarian by Orihara_Saki (Bow edit by me)
   - Pegasus Knight by OreoStyx
   - Falcoknight by TBA
   - Wyvern Rider by flasuban and eCut
   - Dracoknight repalette by Feaw and St jack
+  - Knight Lord and Wight by Teraspark
-  - Fiend (Generic King by Huichelaar, DerTheVaporeon, L95 and Pikmin1211)
+  - Deathgoyle by L95 and Teraspark
-  - Deathgoyle by Teraspark and L95
+  - Mogall (Tackle) by Epicer
   - Duma mapsprite by SHYUTERz, HIROTO, and SHIRMER
-- Map sprites and class cards by flasuban, Tordo45, SkidMarc25, Leif, TAS20XX, Alusq, Melia, Nura, Pikmin1211, WarPath, Seal, L95, StreetHero, Snewping, MeatOfJustice, DerTheVaporeon, FEier, and Team SALVAGED
+- Map sprites and class cards by flasuban, Tordo45, SkidMarc25, Leif, TAS20XX, Alusq, Melia, Nura, Pikmin1211, WarPath, Seal, L95, StreetHero, Snewping, MeatOfJustice, DerTheVaporeon, FEier, Epicer, and Team SALVAGED
-- Battle palettes by Hypergammaspaces and Dancer_A
+- Battle palettes by Hypergammaspaces, Nuramon, and Dancer_A
 - LordGlenn's Cipher icons for weapon ranks, weapon icons for Regalia weapons
 - Cardcafe's Echoes item icons and FEier's Weapon icons, Dark magic icons by epicer and ilmoro
 - New support writing contributed by Meadows, Flare, Ese, and CaptinSpike